Applications for 2019 Intern placements open 01 May 2018 and close on 01 June 2018.

 - Referee report template for Medical Officers

-This commences with a comprehensive five day Orientation program followed by weekly two hour JMO teaching sessions.
+This commences with a comprehensive two week Orientation Program followed by weekly two hour JMO teaching sessions.

 All interns will be allocated terms to ensure they meet the Australian Health Practitioner Regulation Agency (AHPRA) criteria to achieve full unconditional registration - this would include a core medical term, a core surgical term and a core emergency term.